The Royal Cornwall Yacht Club

 The hosting of regattas has always been important to the Royal Cornwall Yacht Club.
 Falmouth has long been an important venue for National and International Championships, which the Club has hosted since before the Second World War.
 In the International 14 Championship of 1938, the trapeze was first used off Falmouth by Peter (later Sir Peter) Scott to win the Prince of Wales's Cup.

 More recent major events hosted by the Club have included the World Quarter Ton Championship and the British International 6 Metre Championship while every fourth year since 1975 it has organised a race to the Azores and back for yachts with a crew of one or two.
 In 1995 and 2000 the Club hosted the Edinburgh Cup for Dragons.
 In 1997 the Atlantic Challenge Cup, a Transatlantic race for very large sailing cruising yachts from New York to Falmouth, was organised by the New York Yacht Club and hosted by the Club.
 In 1998 the Club was greatly involved in the visit to Falmouth by the Tall Ships race, and hosted the RYA/BT Match Racing National Finals.
 In 2002 the Club was pleased to welcome back the International 14 class for The Prince of Wales Cup and the highlight of 2003 was the well-supported AZAB race.
 2004 saw the return of the Dragon Fleet for the JPMorgan Fleming Dragon Gold Cup and 2005 the J80 World Championships.
-Every year has brought a major event, the most recent, in 2012, the Finn National and World Championships and the return of the J-Class.
+Every year has brought a major event, in 2012, the Finn National and World Championships and the return of the J-Class.